elsassph/haxe-modular/readme.md

 - [Haxe React+MMVC sample](https://github.com/elsassph/haxe-react-mmvc)

-*Do not confuse with the project [modular-js](https://github.com/explorigin/modular-js), which has a similar general goal but uses a completely different approach.*
+*Do not confuse with the project [modular-js](https://github.com/explorigin/modular-js), which has a similar general goal but different approach based on JSPM.*

 > This project is compatible with Haxe 3.2.1+